 As an aside, I have some problems with terms like negativity & positivity or negative & positive emotions ... and I'm even cautious about an over sugary use of the term positive psychology.
 It can seem a bit pedantic, but typically the adjectives adaptive & maladaptive are more useful than negative & positive when referring to emotions.
 By this I mean that pretty much any emotion can at times be adaptive and help us respond more effectively to our situation, and pretty much any emotion can at times be maladaptive and nudge us to respond more ineffectively to our situation.
 When the terms negative & positive emotion are used, they usually refer to whether or not the emotions feel pleasant or unpleasant.
 In the end it's considerably better to have an unpleasant, adaptive emotion than a pleasant, maladaptive one (although adaptive, pleasant emotions are particularly welcome)!
 So when I write, in the paragraph above on key points of the fourth meeting, that this evening's session looked particularly at dealing with 'negativity', I'm referring here to unpleasant, maladaptive emotions & thinking patterns like catastrophising, self-blame & worry/rumination.
 For more on this, and suggestions on when one might helpfully 'listen to the bus passengers', see the post "The 'bus driver' is warm-blooded: integrating mindfulness & emotion".

-In the important 2017 paper by Headey & Muffels - "A theory of life satisfaction dynamics: stability, change and volatility in 25-year life trajectories in Germany" - the authors write that for life satisfaction "it is proposed that stability is primarily due to stable personality traits, and also to parental influence" .
+the damaging effects of neuroticism (volatility & withdrawal) on wellbeing: In the important 2017 paper by Headey & Muffels - "A theory of life satisfaction dynamics: stability, change and volatility in 25-year life trajectories in Germany" - the authors write that for life satisfaction "it is proposed that stability is primarily due to stable personality traits, and also to parental influence" .
 Gosh, that's a big claim for the importance of personality for wellbeing ... and it's well-evidenced.
-Ono et al's paper "The influence of parental care and overprotection, neuroticism and adult stressful life events on depressive symptoms in the general adult population" found that "Low care and high overprotection of the PBI (Parental Bond Inventory - downloadable from lower down this Good Knowledge page) increased depressive symptoms and negative change scores on the LES (Life Experiences Survey) through enhanced neuroticism".
+Ono et al's paper "The influence of parental care and overprotection, neuroticism and adult stressful life events on depressive symptoms in the general adult population" found that "Low care and high overprotection of the PBI (Parental Bond Inventory - downloadable from near the bottom of this Good Knowledge page) increased depressive symptoms and negative change scores on the LES (Life Experiences Survey) through enhanced neuroticism".
 A further paper from last year - "The influence of major life events and personality traits on the stability of affective well-being" - found that wellbeing was affected twice as much by personality as by life events (although they interact), with emotional stability (neuroticism) followed by extraversion having the highest effects.